patricksevat/commit-spa/README.md

 - Redux?
 Context hook?
     - For this assignment Redux might be a bit overkill

+### Testing

+- Unit tests: use Enzyme for basic component tests, use Jest for service logic
+- Integration tests: check if needed, could be that Enzyme is enough, otherwise Cypress.
+Will need to remove Puppeteer that came with template

 ## Time log

 ### August 16th